IBM-EPBL/IBM-Project-9377-1658998418/README.md

 # IBM-Project-9377-1658998418
 # University Admit Eligibility Predictor

-## Team Members: Surya R, Rangaraj Praveen R, Bhairav AJ, Chandhra theja reddy
+## Team Members: Surya R, Rengaraj Praveen Kumar, Bhairav AJ, Chandra teja reddy

 ### Abstract
 Students are often worried about their chances of admission to University.
 The aim of this project is to help students